 SOURCES OF FINANCIAL AIDS FOR NIGERIANS TO STUDY ABROAD

-Unfortunately, the cost of college education increases by 6% every year, most students, especially those in the third world countries , find accessing funds a major ache.
+Unfortunately, the cost of college education increases by 6% every year.
+As a result of this, most students, especially in the third world countries , find accessing funds a major ache.

 So, for the student with no clue as to how to get funding for their studies; let’s take a look at some common sources of financial aids